SocietyForArtisticResearch/rc-pandoc-help/01-02-B-profile.md

 ![version dialog](images/manage-versions.png "manage
 versions dialog")

-When you restore a snapshot, the original is not overwritten, instead a new exposition will be created from the snapshot.
+When you restore a snapshot, the original is never overwritten, instead a new exposition, with a new id and urls, will be created from the snapshot.
+You can also use this property of snapshots to duplicate or clone an exposition.

 There are three options for how to deal with the [collaboration](#collaborating-on-research) settings of a restored